maartenba/maartenba.github.io/_posts/2019-07-30-indexing-searching-nuget-with-azure-functions-and-search.markdown

 > Note: the blob name is not super important, as long as we can easily reference it.
 However, the above name (or rather: URL) structure is similar to NuGet's flat container structure used for package restores.
 So in theory, we could run package restores against this blob structure...

 So, we have input, we have an output, on to processing!
-When a message triggers function execution, we'll determine whether the package operation is an add/update or a delete, and either download and store the downloaded package, or delete the paciage from our blob storage structure.
+When a message triggers function execution, we'll determine whether the package operation is an add/update or a delete, and either download and store the downloaded package, or delete the package from our blob storage structure.

 Simplified: